The capital of Bavaria.

 From the Romans crossing the Rhine to the rise and fall of Prussia, from the World Wars to the Cold War, there’s so much for students to see, do, and learn about.

-That said, on most of our history school trips to Germany, groups are generally focused on the rise of the Nazis, the Holocaust and the Second World War.
-Here, your students can learn more about the barbarity of war and fascist ideologies in a range of engaging and thoughtful experiences.
+That said, on most of our history school tours to Germany, groups generally focus on the rise of the Nazis, the Holocaust and the Second World War.
+Your students will learn more about the barbarity of war and fascist ideologies in a range of engaging and thoughtful experiences.

 It’s brilliant for STEM